andreafalletti/hyprland-/Advanced-config.md

 ### size [x] [y]
 resizes a floating window (x,y -> int or %, e.g. 20% or 100)

+### center
+if the window is floating, will center it on the monitor.

 ### pseudo
 pseudotiles a window